-Raising the minimum wage—and ensuring that tipped workers receive the full minimum wage before tips—can both lift women and their families out of poverty and help close the gender wage gap.
-The Raise the Wage Act would increase the federal minimum wage from $7.25 to $15 per hour by 2024, then index it to keep pace with wages overall.
-The bill would also gradually raise the federal minimum cash wage for tipped workers until it is equal to the regular minimum wage.
-Establishing one fair minimum wage is a key step toward equal pay for women and economic security for their families.
+Raising the minimum wage—and ensuring that tipped workers receive the full minimum wage before tips—could both lift women and their families out of poverty and help close the gender wage gap.
+The Raise the Wage Act (H.R.
+582, S. 150) would increase the federal minimum wage from $7.25 to $15 per hour by 2024, then index it to keep pace with wages overall.
+The bill would also gradually raise the federal minimum cash wage for tipped workers until it is equal to the regular minimum wage and phase out unfair exemptions that have allowed employers to pay young workers and people with disabilities subminimum wages.
+Establishing one fair minimum wage is a key step toward equity, dignity, and safety for women at work.

-• Women—especially women of color.
-Women are nearly two-thirds of minimum wage workers and two-thirds of tipped workers.
-Women of color are about 24 percent of minimum wage workers, and 25 percent of tipped workers, compared to 17 percent of all workers.
-One in three working women—and 37 percent of working women of color—would get a raise if the minimum wage rose to $15 per hour by 2024.
+- Women—especially women of color.
+Women are nearly two-thirds of the workforce in jobs that typically pay $11.50 per hour or less and over two-thirds of tipped workers, and women of color are particularly overrepresented in these jobs.
+Nearly one in three working women—and 36 percent of working women of color—would get a raise if the minimum wage rose to $15 per hour by 2024.

-• Adults.
+- Adults.
 Over half of women earning the minimum wage are age 25 or older, and most do not have a spouse’s income to rely on.
-Seven in ten workers who would get a raise under the Raise the Wage Act are at least 25 years old.
+More than two in three workers who would get a raise under the Raise the Wage Act are at least 25 years old.

-• Parents.
+- Parents.
 Of the workers who would benefit from raising the minimum wage to $15 per hour, more than one-quarter have children.
-Nearly one-third of working mothers—and 45 percent of working single mothers—would get a raise under the Raise the Wage Act.
+More than three in ten working mothers—and 43 percent of working single mothers—would get a raise under the Raise the Wage Act.

 Women working in low-wage jobs need a raise.

-• Congress has raised the minimum wage only four times in the past 40 years, and enacted the last increase a decade ago.
-A woman working full time at minimum wage earns just $14,500 annually, nearly $5,000 below the poverty line for a mother with two children.
+- Congress has raised the minimum wage just three times in the past 40 years, and enacted the last increase over a decade ago.
+A woman working full time at minimum wage earns only about $15,000 annually, more than $5,000 below the poverty line for a mother with two children.

 The Raise the Wage Act would boost wages for millions of working women—especially women of color—helping them provide for themselves and their families.

-• The Economic Policy Institute estimates that if the minimum reached $15 per hour by 2024, 41.5 million workers would get a raise—including nearly 19 million workers earning slightly above $15 per hour, who would see their pay increase due to the higher floor set by the new minimum wage.
-Of the total affected workers, more than 23 million (56 percent) are women.
+- The Economic Policy Institute estimates that if the minimum wage reached $15 per hour by 2024, nearly 40 million workers would get a raise—including over 11 million workers earning just above $15 per hour, who would see their pay increase due to the higher floor set by the new minimum wage.
+Of the total affected workers, 23 million (58 percent) are women.

-• Women of color would especially benefit from this increase: 43 percent of Black working women and 38 percent of Latina working women would receive a raise.
-Just under a third (32 percent) of white, non-Hispanic working women would get a raise.
+- Black and Latina women would especially benefit: 41 percent of Black working women and percent of Latina working women would receive higher pay by 2024 under the Raise the Wage Act.
+Just under three in ten white, non-Hispanic working women would get a raise.

-• Working mothers would also especially benefit: of the more than 11.6 million parents with children at home who would get a raise under the Raise the Wage Act, close to two-thirds (over 7.5 million) are mothers.
+- Working mothers would also especially benefit: of the more than 11.2 million parents with children at home who would get a raise under the Raise the Wage Act, about 70 percent (over 7.8 million) are mothers.

-• Nearly one-quarter of all children in the U.S.—about 19 million—live with at least one parent who would get a raise.
-Most of the affected workers who have children and/or are married are the primary breadwinners for their families.
+- Nearly one-quarter of all children in the U.S.—17 million—live with at least one adult who would get a raise.
+Affected workers who have children and/or spouses typically are the primary breadwinners for their families.

-Raising the minimum wage would help close the gender wage gap.
+Raising the minimum wage could help close the gender wage gap.

-• By lifting wages for the lowest-paid workers while leaving wages unchanged for those at the top, raising the minimum wage would likely narrow the range of wages paid to workers across the economy—and because women are the majority of workers who would see their pay go up, increasing the minimum wage would narrow the gender wage gap as well.
+- By lifting wages for the lowest-paid workers while leaving wages unchanged for those at the top, raising the minimum wage would likely narrow the range of wages paid to workers across the economy—and because women are the majority of workers who would see their pay go up, increasing the minimum wage could narrow the gender wage gap as well.

-• Under the Raise the Wage Act, a worker making $7.25 per hour today would see her wage rate more than double by 2024.
-On average, an affected worker who works year-round would see her annual income increase by about $3,500.
-Tipped workers across the country would be able to count on receiving at least the regular minimum wage before tips; in the states where that is already required, the poverty rate for women tipped workers is 27 percent lower than in states with a $2.13 tipped minimum cash wage.
+- By 2024, on average, an affected worker who works year-round would see her annual income increase by just over $3,000 under the Raise the Wage Act.
+The vast majority (82 percent) of tipped workers across the country would get a raise, and be able to count on receiving at least the regular minimum wage before tips; in the states where that is already required, the poverty rate for women tipped workers is 26 percent lower than in states with a $2.13 tipped minimum cash wage.